QubesOS/qubes-doc/configuration/multimedia.md

 You can (and should) lookup the fingerprint on at least one (or more) keyservers as the above information might be outdated. https://keyserver.ubuntu.com/pks/lookup?op=vindex&search=0x7721F63BD38B4796&fingerprint=on or https://www.google.com/linuxrepositories/

-Copy the public signing key which you have just verified over to the multimedia template VM
-- copy the file via `qvm-copy-to-vm t-multimedia google.pubkey`
-- or create a new file on the Template VM and copy the content of the clipboard (the public key) Copy content of page to the Qubes Clipboard (Ctrl+C and then Shift+Ctrl+C) Switch to the gnome terminal in the Multimedia Template VM `nano google.pubkey`
-  Paste the content from the Qubes Clipboard into nano (Shift+Ctrl+V and then Paste) Save the file (Ctrl+O <Enter> Ctrl+X)

 Add the public key to the repository keyring